Cassel, Nord: Heraldry

+Population

 Sights and culture

 The Jardin des Mont du Récollets provides expansive views over the plains of Flanders and beyond; on a clear day it is possible to see the North Sea, the English coast and the belfry of Bruges.
 It used to be said that from Cassel one could see five kingdoms: France, Belgium, Holland, England and Heaven.
 The garden also hosts an equestrian statue of Marshal Foch and the Monument des Trois Batailles, commemorating the battles of 1071, 1328 and 1677.
 Just below the gardens is the Porte du Château of 1621, the last substantial part of the old castle to remain standing.
 The city walls no longer stand but footpaths and streets still trace their former course.

 The Kasteel Meulen ("Castle Windmill") is a post mill situated on the highest point of Mont Cassel on the site of the former castle.
 A windmill constructed here in the 16th century burned down on 30 October 1911.
 It was replaced in 1947 by an 18th-century windmill that was moved from nearby Arnèke, one of around twenty that once existed in the area.
 The mill is open to the public and still operates daily during the high season.

 The Hôtel de la Noble Cour (also known as the Landshuys) off Cassel's Grande Place houses the Musée de Flandre, which opened in 2010.
 The museum presents the art, history and folklore of the French Flanders region.
 Built in the 16th century under Spanish rule, the mansion's stone-built façade (unusual for Flanders) is decorated in a French Renaissance style and has unusual carvings of grotesque heads, mythical beasts and other figures.
 The building originally housed the "Noble Court" of the Lords of Cassel, who had authority over a swathe of territory from Ypres in modern Belgium to Saint-Omer.

 The Collégiale Notre-Dame de la Crypte is Cassel's main church, built in brick.
 Parts date from the 11th century but the main part is a 16th-century Gothic structure of a design known as a hallekerk or hall-church, peculiar to Flanders and Artois.
 It comprises a huge rectangular space with three gables, three aisles, three apses and a square tower over the transept.
 During his stay in Cassel during the First World War, Marshal Foch regularly prayed here.